OsamaAbbas/enpaki/examples/basic/README.md

 ## Basic Example
-This example shows you a very straigforward example of an entry script that requires two other script, and one of them requires the other too.
+This example shows you a very straightforward example of an entry script that requires two other script, and one of them requires the other too.

 ### How to run this example?